 Research misconduct normally refers to violations of the ethical principles and values, as well as the ethical duties and professional standards on which responsible and correct conduct is based by those who carry out, finance or evaluate scientific research and by the institutions that promote and perform that research.

-A) How to prevent the accidental occurrence of fabrication/falsification of images/data and the plagiarism of texts
+A) How to prevent the accidental presence of fabrication/falsification of images/data and the plagiarism of texts

-The outcome of the verification will be communicated to the scientist who requested it in the form of a technical report that will allow her/him to correct any such undesirable elements or to revoke her/his consent to appearing among the authors.
+The outcome of the verification will be communicated to the researcher who requested it in the form of a technical report that will allow him/her to correct any criticalities identified or to revoke the consent to be included among the authors.

-At the same e-mail address, it is also possible to request ethical advice concerning the attribution of the status of co-author of a scientific article under submission.
+To request verification, please write to the e-mail address firstname.lastname@example.org, enclosing in the request the documentation to be examined.
+The same e-mail address can be used to request ethical advice regarding the attribution of the status of co-author of a scientific article in the process of submission.

 B) How to report a case of research misconduct

-Reports of alleged research misconduct, adequately documented, can be submitted in the following ways:
+Reports of alleged research misconduct, duly documented, can be submitted in several ways:

 - by writing to the Committee at the following e-mail address: email@example.com

-Research Ethics and Bioethics Committee of the CNR,
+Research Ethics and Integrity Committee of the CNR,

 Via dei Taurini, 19 - 00185, Rome